potanna2/currencyExchange/readme.md

 # Currency Converter
-On this page you can converts amount from Zloty to Mexican peso, Cuban peso, Argentine peso or Columbia peso.
+On this page you can convert amount from Zloty to Mexican peso, Cuban peso, Argentine peso or Columbia peso.
 This page is created as a part of Frontend Developer course in YouCode.

 ## Demo